aperezdc/signify/README.md

 * C compiler.
 Both GCC and Clang are tested and supported.
 * [libbsd](http://libbsd.freedesktop.org/wiki/) 0.8 or newer.

-If your system does not provide a package for `libbsd`, it is possible to download and compile it automatically, check the [build options](#options) section for more details.
+If your system does not provide a package for `libbsd`, it is possible to use a bundled copy, check the [build options](#options) section for more details.

 ### Options